supercollider/supercollider/README_MACOS.md

 Frequently used cmake settings
 ------------------------------

 There are more settings in the build configuration you may want to adjust.
-In order to see a useful list of your options, you can run:
+In order to see a useful list of build options, you can run:

     cmake -L ..

 This configures the build using default settings or settings stored in the file build/CMakeCache.txt, prints explanatory return statements and produces a list of variables the value of which you might want to change.

 In order to see all the command line options `cmake` offers, type:

     cmake --help

 It is not necessary to pass in all required arguments each time you run cmake, as cmake caches previously set arguments in the file CMakeCache.txt.
 This is helpful, but also something to keep in mind if unexpected things happen.

 If you feel uncomfortable with the command line, you might want to try cmake frontends like  `ccmake` or `cmake-gui`.
 You can also configure your build by manually editing build/CMakeCache.txt.

 Common arguments to control the build configuration are: